envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: **Collections of { Key: Value } pairs**
 A Hash table is defined as a data structure used to insert, look up, and remove key-value pairs quickly.
 It operates on the [hashing concept](https://www.geeksforgeeks.org/what-is-hashing/), where each key is translated by a hash function into a distinct index in an array.
 The index functions as a storage location for the matching value.
 In simple words, it maps the keys with the value. (it will store the key and the value at the same address in memory - a "bucket") `G7xpLLQ4 -> key:value`

+#### C2

+Q: What is a Hash function?
+A: A function that generates a value of fixed length for each input it receives.
+For any given input, the output will always be the same.
+Examples:
+Input = Grape
+Output (is always) = G7xpLLQ4
+Input = 5
+Output (is always) = Ax67def0

+Q: What does it mean for a function to be "idempotent"?
+A: It is a fancy way of saying that a function given an input always outputs the same output

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie